pourzanj/NS202_arya_haruld/report.md

 We place less stringent filtering constraints on the filtering of Fitbit users.
 This takes us from an original population of 11765 to a population of 5405.

 #### Fitbit Friends
-Fitbit allows its users to become friends with one another to communicate via the platform and observe eachother's activity levels.
+Fitbit allows its users to become friends with one another to communicate via the platform and observe each other's activity levels.
 We use the number of friends of each user as a quantitative measurement to guage how social a user is.

 ```r